leixiaozhou/CDEFmethod/Dataset/HDR/README.md

 1.Please do not change the serial number of the images.
 They correspond to each other. e.g.  'HDRR(1).PNG' is the reference image under normal image of 'HDRL(1).PNG'.

-2.The complete HDR dataset includes 1811 images, from which we randomly selected 494 color images.
+2.The complete HDR data set includes 1811 images, from which we select 494 color images that meet the specific requirements.

+Specific requirements include:

+(1).
+The same size;

+(2).
+The image under normal illumination is natural without color distortion;

+(3).
+There is no shape distortion in the image under normal illumination.

 3.Please [click this address](https://live.ece.utexas.edu/research/HDRDB/hdr_index.html) to see more about the HDR dataset.